Monthly Archives: June 2010

 An aromatic brothy soup, this soup can be enjoyed any time of the year.
 This is an excellent way to whet the appetite for a vegetable stir-fry.
 Use the broth portion of this recipe as the basis for other Asian-style soups.

 If you’re in the mood for a savory, creamy soup, this is as close as you’re going to get from a canned-goods pantry.
 If you like the flavor combination of curry and pumpkin, like we do, you’ll make this treat even after they lights come on.
-Photo and recipe contributed by Jon Robertson and Robin […]
+Recipe contributed by Jon Robertson and Robin Robertson, from […]